 Section 5 defines the arrangements for compliance with this policy and specific arrangements may be made for each individual school.
-Each school or area within a school that makes specific arrangements will have its own additional policies and procedures on health and safety.
+Each school or area within a school that makes specific arrangements will have its own additional policies on health and safety.

 Suitable and sufficient risk assessments shall be conducted on all activities where hazards exist and appropriate preventative and protective measures shall be taken.
 The results shall be documented and appropriate information brought to the attention of persons at risk.
-See the WGSF Risk Management and Risk Assessment Policy and Procedure for further information.